 One third of the elected members of the Council shall retire at the conclusion of each Annual General Meeting.
 A retiring member shall be eligible for re-election.

-A retiring member shall hold office until the conclusion of the Annual General Meeting at which he retires.
+A retiring member shall hold office until the conclusion of the Annual General Meeting at which they retire.

 The office of a member of the Council shall be vacated if:

-(a) the member, by notice in writing to the Society, resigns his office, or
+(a) the member, by notice in writing to the Society, resigns their office, or

 (b) the member ceases to be a member of the Society, or